Heather Mills: Activism

-In 2005, Mills became a patron of the British animal rights organisation Viva!, and the Vegetarian and Vegan Foundation, which are both run by Juliet Gellatley.
+In 2005, Mills became a patron of the British animal rights organisation Viva!, and the Vegetarian and Vegan Foundation (now Viva!
+Health), which are both run by Juliet Gellatley.

 In March 2006, McCartney and Mills travelled to Canada to bring attention to the country's annual seal hunt.
 Sponsored by the Humane Society of the United States, they complained that the hunt was inhumane, and called on the Canadian government to put an end to it.
 Their arrival on the floes sparked much attention in Newfoundland and Labrador, where 90 per cent of the sealers live.
 McCartney and Mills protested against seals being clubbed to death, pierced with boat hooks and sometimes skinned alive.
 Newfoundland and Labrador's Premier, Danny Williams, debated the issue with them on Larry King Live, the issue being that seals are no longer hunted that way, and have not been for a while.
 Mills joined a Viva! film team at a pig farm in Somerset, in February 2007, to publicise the use of restrictive farrowing crates, which are used for sows who are suckling piglets.
 A video of the investigation was made available on the Internet.

 Mills's relationship with PETA ended in 2007, when McCartney's daughter Mary was chosen in her place.

-In 2008, an old video surfaced of Mills wearing a mink coat that she had owned in 1989, but explained to reporters that she had bought it years before becoming involved in animal rights organisations or vegetarianism.
+In 2008, an old video surfaced of Mills wearing a mink coat that she had owned in 1989, but she explained to reporters that she had bought it years before becoming involved in animal rights organisations or vegetarianism.
 Although she had separated from McCartney, Mills said: "It's only since I met Paul [McCartney] that I really got to understand how vegetarianism not only benefits your health massively but also makes a huge difference to the planet, to animals, and to feeding the world."
 In August 2008, she was honoured by the organisation Farm Animal Rights Movement (FARM), with the Celebrity Animal Activist Award, presented at the Animal Rights National Conference.

 After her divorce, Mills pledged to give a 'large portion' of her £24.3 million divorce settlement to Adopt-A-Minefield, but as of September 2008, the charity had not received any of this money.

 In June 2008, Mills was asked to talk at a New York party about the cruelty of puppy farms and to promote her book about animals, but was angry about the guests talking during her speech, saying: 'Listen up at the back.
 I haven't been up for 24 hours and flown here from London to be ignored.'
 Mills's publicist of four years, Michele Elyzabeth, stopped representing her on 25 July that year.

+Mills was an executive producer for the 2024 British documentary film I Could Never Go Vegan.